kokrui-at-nus/.github/profile/README.md

 This organization acts as the home for my coursework and coursework-related tools at NUS Computing so that I don't clutter my personal profile, and so that I can archive my work and probably laugh/cringe at my past self.

-Repositories which correspond to modules will be public, but each with a private submodule where I store private files.
+Repositories which correspond to modules will be public, but each with a private submodule where I store private files so I don't get expelled for someone plagiarising me or something.